15 Top-Rated Day Trips from Athens

 5. The Islands of Aegina, Poros, and Hydra

 Surrounded by the calm blue waters of the Saronic Gulf, the islands of Aegina, Poros, and Hydra are easy day-trip destinations for tourists based in Athens.
 All three islands are accessible by ferry boats from the port at Piraeus (12 kilometers from Athens).

-The Island of Aegina, the closest to Athens (a 40-minute ferry ride from Piraeus), is famous for the Temple of Aphaia Athena, which is one of the best-preserved ancient temples in Greece.
-Other must-see attractions include the ancient ruins of the Sanctuary of Apollo and the Archaeological Museum with a famous 6th-century BC sculpture of the Aegina Sphinx.
+The Island of Aegina, the closest to Athens (a 40-minute ferry ride from Piraeus), is famous for the Temple of Athena Aphaia, which is one of the best-preserved ancient temples in Greece.
+Other must-see attractions include the ancient ruins of the Temple of Apollo and the Archaeological Museum with a famous 6th-century BCE sculpture of the Aegina Sphinx.

 Known for its beautiful sandy shoreline and crystal-clear waters, the Island of Poros (a one-hour ferry ride from Piraeus) is ideal for family summer vacations and weekend trips from Athens.
 Highlights include the waterfront town of Poros and the seaside village of Askeli with tourist-friendly beaches, cafés, and restaurants.

 Slightly farther from Athens but still an easy day trip, the Island of Hydra is an enchanting destination, where donkeys are the only means of public transportation.
 Narrow cobblestone streets and pedestrian alleyways add to the old-world feel.
 The island's capital, Hydra Town, features an attractive and bustling harbor.
 The island also has a small fishing village with good seafood tavernas, a scenic coastal walking path, and calm sheltered beaches.

 Each of the islands merits a visit, but because of the limited ferry schedule, it's only logistically feasible to visit one of the islands on a day trip if traveling by ferry.